pivotal/docs-tap/cli-plugins/apps/command-reference/commands-details/workload_create_update_apply.hbs.md

 </details>

 In the first section, the definition of workload is displayed.
 It's followed by a dialog box asking `whether the workload should be created or updated`.
-In the last section, if workload is created or updated, a couple of hints are displayed about the next set of commands that are used for a follow up.
+In the last section, if a workload is created or updated, some hints are displayed about the next steps.
-Each flag used in this example is explained in detail in the following section.

 ## <a id='workload-apply-flags'></a> Workload Apply flags